 2.3.1.3 Conversions

-Once quantitative criteria has to be included into the CN as well as applicable options and weights, a separate extension must be applied to allow the CA to include all the conversions needed for future qualification and evaluation.
-Conversions are built on eOCDS-conversions, which is a tool that allows describing conversions used and their applicable coefficients.
+Once quantitative criteria have to be included into the CN as well as applicable options and weights, a separate extension must be applied to allow the CA to include all the conversions needed for future qualification and evaluation.
+Conversions are built on eOCDS-conversions, which is a tool that enables the describing of the conversions used and their applicable coefficients.

 2.3.1.4 SecondStage

 Building block adds a secondStage object to the tender and lot objects, to describe the second stage of a two-stage procedure.
 More specifically, it adds two fields to describe the limits on the number of candidates to be invited.
-If there is an exact limit on the number of candidates, set minimumCandidates and maximumCandidates to the same number.
-If maximumCandidates is set, use the selection criteria to describe how the selection criteria will be used to select candidates to be invited for the second stage.
+If there is an exact limit on the number of candidates, minimumCandidates and maximumCandidates are set to the same number.
+If maximumCandidates is set, the selectionCriteria is used to describe how the selection criteria will be used to select candidates to be invited for the second stage.
 The block is built according to ocds_secondStageDescription_extension.

 2.3.1.5 Enquiries

-The enquiries extension can be used to record questions raised during a tendering process, and the answers provided.
+The enquiries extension can be used to record questions raised by the CA during a tendering process, and the answers provided by the EO.
 The ocds_enquiry_extension adds an enquiries array to tender, consisting of one or more enquiry objects, each with fields for a question and an answer.

 2.3.2 Pre-qualification